Heart disease and stroke

 Every few minutes someone in the UK dies of a heart attack or stroke.
 Official dietary advice includes replacing fatty meats, biscuits and full-fat dairy products with lean meat, reduced-fat dairy and oily fish.
 But people who take this advice are likely to be disappointed.
 It’s largely ineffective with about a five per cent reduction in cholesterol levels at best.
 You could have far more success if you ditch meat, eggs and dairy from your diet.
 Strong scientific evidence shows that vegan diets can be used to prevent and treat high blood pressure, lower cholesterol and even reverse heart disease.

-With all heart-related diseases, vegans suffer less than meat-eaters – and the more meat you eat, the more likely you are to end up with clogged arteries.
+With all heart and circulation-related diseases, vegans suffer less than meat-eaters – and the more meat you eat, the more likely you are to end up with clogged arteries.
 Research shows that an animal-free diet can heal damage to the arteries.
 A low-fat, fully plant based diet eaten for just a year can reverse blockages, resulting in improved blood flow.

 Vegetarians and vegans are less at risk of heart disease and have up to 50 per cent less chance of dying from it.
 If everyone in the UK ditched animal products, at least 40,000 lives a year would be saved – perhaps a vegan diet should be available on prescription!